Meet the Founders of the Conservancy

 We (yes, all of the family) cleared brush and over growth for 3 years and in the process discovered the old town roads, water raceways and ruins.
 We asked everyone we could about the history and if anyone had old photographs.
 It just seemed that everyone had forgotten about Banning Mills.
 Then we had a break.
 Professor Goodwin at, West Georgia University, had begun research on the area before he passed away.
 We were able to read his findings.
 It was a start.
 Then, I was able to find some pictures from one of our little neighbors, Ms Hazel Bowen and Everett Tolbert.
 More clues!
 The big break came when Doug Mabry, historian, came on board with us and began to help us research the whole town and gorge area.
 From the Creek Indian history right on through the industrial era, we have found out enough history to change the Georgia history books!
 We were even asked, by the Paper Making Museum at Georgia Tech University, to be placed as an official exhibit in their museum.

 In 1998, we not only established the Country Inn and Bed and Breakfast but it was also the beginning of what is now called the Screaming Eagle Eco Zip line Canopy tours.
 With Mike's experience both in building and teaching life supporting Zip-line construction along with numerous demonstrations (including US Presidents and staff) as an Army Ranger, Special Ops. a High element Team building and Mountaineering facilitator for over 35 years, the SCREAMING EAGLE eco Adventure Tour just had to be built (a safari in the trees).
 The Lost Gorge at Snake Creek was the Perfect place to build it.
-We also added our Geo navigational treks (new team building opportunities), more land conservation Nature hiking trails through the gorge, an additional 135 acres with a lake, RV center, more cottages, cabins, the last standing Cotton mill, and became a Two TIME Guinness World Record holder..
+We also added our Geo navigational treks (new team building opportunities), more land conservation Nature hiking trails through the gorge, an additional 220 acres with four lakes, a mile of rapids, senic historic vestas, RV center, more cottages, cabins, Tree house rooms, the last standing Cotton mill, and became a Two TIME Guinness World Record holder..

 By 2006, we had grown from a 10 room bed and breakfast to a medium size country inn, retreat and adventure center.
 It really was like the movie "The Field of Dreams".
 "If you build it, they will come".
 Then at midnight on Thanksgiving Night of 2006, we had a fire that completely destroyed the main lodge, class rooms, storage buildings, all of our equipment & historic artifacts.
 We lost everything.
 It was devastating to us and there were so many inner questions, doubts and fears.
 The community was amazing.
 So many people came to us and said, "You have got to rebuild".
 "Banning Mills is special.
 You must not give up".